NHSDigital/communications-manager-api/docs/tests/post_v1_message-batches/validation.md

 | [1,2]   | Used to ensure only a string array address lines is accepted |

-## Scenario: An API consumer submitting a request with a non-string array address lines receives a 400 ‘Invalid Value’ response
+## Scenario: An API consumer submitting a request with a non-string address postcode receives a 400 ‘Invalid Value’ response

-A valid address lines contact detail must be structured in this format: { address: { lines: Value } } where Value is a string array
+A valid address postcode contact detail must be structured in this format: { address: { postcode: Value } } where Value is a string

-**Given** the API consumer provides a message body with a non-string array address lines
+**Given** the API consumer provides a message body with a non-string address postcode
 <br/>
 **When** the request is submitted
 <br/>